jekyll/jekyll/docs/_docs/installation/windows.md

 4. Check if Jekyll has been installed properly: `jekyll -v`

 {: .note .info}
-You may receive an error when checking if Jekyll has been installed properly.
+You may receive an error when checking if Jekyll has not been installed properly.
 Reboot your system and run `jekyll -v` again.
 If the error persists, please open a [RubyInstaller issue](https://github.com/oneclick/rubyinstaller2/issues/new).

 That's it, you're ready to use Jekyll!